Skewwl/reading-notes/class-03.md

  // evaluate this
  (a + c) + b;

+- (10 + false) + 'dog' --The result would essentially be the same thing since you can't add different data types to eachother.

 - Describe a real world example of when a conditional statement should be used in a JavaScript program.

+  You could use a conditional statement in JavaScript if you need the program to make an execution based on a previous value or input placed by the user.

 - Give an example of when a Loop is useful in JavaScript.

+  A loop is useful when you need the program to continuously run through repetative tasks.